jbx-protocol/juice-docs/docs/dev/extensions/juice-721-delegate/jbtiered721delegatestore.md

 ### tierIdOfToken

-The tier number of the provided token ID.
+The tier ID of the provided token ID.

-*Tier's are 1 indexed from the `tiers` array, meaning the 0th element of the array is tier 1.*
+*Tiers are 1-indexed from the `tiers` array, meaning the 0th element of the array is tier 1.*

 ```solidity
 function tierIdOfToken(uint256 _tokenId) public pure override returns (uint256);